 Making media fit for the future

-The media are in a state of upheaval due to the internet.
-Polarisation and disinformation are consequences of this.
-In the German state of Baden-Württemberg, a Citizens' Forum is therefore to develop proposals for a sustainable media landscape from 28 June 2025.
+The internet is transforming the media landscape.
+Polarisation and disinformation are the consequences.
+In the German state of Baden-Württemberg, a Citizens' Forum has therefore been developing proposals for a sustainable media landscape from June to October 2025.
+The final report is to be submitted to the state government and media representatives in January 2026.

 Democracy thrives on dialogue.
 But this dialogue is under pressure: traditional media are struggling to maintain their reach, funding and trust.
 Online platforms have lowered the barriers to access, but tend to polarise.
 In addition to disinformation, disinterest also threatens people's ability to communicate.